Dre Campbell Farm

 Compost is rich in organic matter and can help make the soil more acidic organically.

 Soak one part compost in ten parts water for about a week, stirring it every day.
-When ready to use, strain the compost and use the strained liquid to water your plants.
+When ready to use, strain the compost and use the liquid that remains to water your plants.

 This “tea” is also an excellent remedy for improving the overall health of your soil.